Sit Move: a new approach to stillness

 You can increase the side by lifting your opposite hip slightly.
 Breathe.
 Smile.
 Relax your face.

 Upper body circles

-- Practice this one when you’re not driving first.
-Hold your torso as if it’s one unit.
-Make wide circles with your torso around your hips, first in one direction and then the other.
+Practice this one when you're not driving first.
+Lift your shoulders, pull your shoulder blades together, drop your shoulders, stretch your shoulder blades away from one another.
+Make wide circles with your shoulders, first in one direction and then the other.

 And here are a few more seated yoga ideas to help restore your energy.